 To my surprise, when I started reading the book, it was a poem.
 In the poem were couplets (two consecutive lines that rhyme) metaphors (when an object is described as something else) and similes (when an object is compared to something else using like or as).
 These really brought the story to life and helped my little imagination create wonderful images of the story.
 My favourite part of the book was Alfred Noyes’ choice of powerful vocabulary and the way that these made the characters and the action even more dramatic.
 My least favourite part was when the author described one character as ‘dumb as a dog.’
 I was quite offended by this as I’m quite intelligent, I can read books!

-My favourite part of the display is the children’s’ writing.
+My favourite part of the display is the children's writing.
 They have written their own version of The Highwayman poem using the same structure and style as the author.
-The pride and care they have taken in their learning stands out and their poems are really enjoyable to read.
+The pride and care they have taken in their learning stand out and their poems are really enjoyable to read.
 Taking care and pride in yourself is very important, just look at my new haircut.

-I really enjoyed this book and look out for the next time I blog about one the books on display.
+I really enjoyed this book and lookout for the next time I blog about one of the books on display.

 Pete the Cat and His Four Groovy Buttons, by Mr Cunningham